ZizouHe/reading-notes/contents/ML.md

 4. Repeated labeling using multiple noisy labelers
 5. Get Another Label?
 Improving Data Quality and Data Mining Using Multiple, Noisy Labelers

+## Learning to Rank

+1. A Short Introduction to Learning to Rank
+2. DeepRank: A New Architecture for Relevance Ranking in Information Retrieval

 ## Privacy

 1. Formal Privacy for Functional Data with Gaussian Perturbations